NecsusECS/Necsus/README.md

 proc myApp() {.necsus([~someSystem], newNecsusConf()).}
 ```

-Obviously, this makes it easier to capture the pragmas from your parent system as closure variables,
+This makes it easier to capture the pragmas from your parent system as closure variables,
 which can then be freely used.

 **Option 2: Return an Object**

 Your other option is to return an object from the parent `proc`.
 First, mark your parent `proc` with the `instanced`
 pragma.
-The parent `proc` will get invoked once during the startup phase, then a `tick` proc will get invoked as part of
+The parent `proc` will get invoked once during the startup phase, and then a `tick` proc will get invoked as
-the main loop.
+part of the main loop.
 This also allows you to create a `=destroy` proc that gets invoked during teardown:

 ```nim
 import necsus